The Best Thanksgiving Special Episodes For Your Binge-Watching Pleasure

 Back when The Simpsons was still in its prime, the classic comedy series was pushing out some of the most heartwarming family content around the holidays.
 From classic Christmas episodes to general feel-good stuff, the show knew how to mesh humor with heartwarming.
 “Bart vs. Thanksgiving” is all about that dysfunctional love that we’ve all grown up watching.

 “Bart vs. Thanksgiving” follows Bart after he accidentally destroys Lisa’s Thanksgiving centerpiece.
 Bart runs off, only to return to his treehouse, finding Lisa in tears.
 He apologies and the family spends a happy Thanksgiving together.
 It’s ridiculously simple, but its a reminder of how important family really is around the holidays.
 The Simpsons has plenty more great holiday content, but this is easily the best Thanksgiving episode.
-Thanks to Disney+, you can now stream this awesome episode.
+We can thank our Disney+ subscriptions that you can now stream this awesome episode.

 Image via Fox.